 Working directly with customers, with no risk and lots of flexibility, Mainwave is a proud pioneer of freelance software services fit for the 21st century.

-I’ve been freelance for over 11 years and have never had to rely on agencies to find work.
+I’ve been freelance since 2005 and have never had to rely on agencies to find work.
 I’ve managed it by direct networking and building great customer relationships that lead to repeat work and glowing recommendations.
 It’s been very refreshing – a simpler, clearer, better way of working.

 Resourcing a project can be difficult, and the impact of appointing the wrong person with the wrong skills can be catastrophic.
 That’s why I offer you a risk-free phase, written into our contract, that guarantees you pay nothing if you’re not 100% happy with my work.
 This means I own the resourcing risk, not you.
 And I never claim to have skills I don’t, or massage my CV to match the job spec.

 Don’t you wish all contractors worked that way?

 As I work directly with you, I’m not restricted to the typical 6- or 12-month blocks favoured by agencies.
 I’m happy committing to you for just a few days or weeks while your project gets off the ground or you’re waiting for long-term budget approval.
 And when the project takes off, I’ll be happy to extend on an ad-hoc basis to help you see it through to a successful delivery.

 Much of my professional life has centred around mobile software development.
 I’ve worked on just about everything, from apps through embedded software and operating system components all the way down to device drivers.